DeimosMH/DCH_CppPrimerPlus/docs/index.md

     [](../programs/randwalk.cpp)
     <!--/codeinclude-->

+`State Member` - in the example above the `Vector` class stores both the rectangular coordinates and the polar coordinates for a vector.
+It uses a member called mode to control which form the constructor, the `reset()` method, and the overloaded `operator<<()` function use, with the enumerations `RECT` representing the rectangular mode (the default) and POL the polar mode Such a member is termed a state member because it describes the state an object is in.

 ### Automatic Conversions and Type Casts for Classes

 Conversions for its built-in types - the following statements all generate numeric type conversions